crystal-lang/crystal-book/docs/getting_started/README.md

 !!! note
     The main routine is simply the program itself.
 There's no need to define a "main" function or something similar.

+Next you might want to start with the [Introduction Tour](../tutorials/basics/README.md) to get acquainted with the language.

 Here we have two more examples to continue our first steps in Crystal:

 - [HTTP Server](./http_server.md)